 Net wealth and net worth taxes, as well as inheritance tax, are not levied in Russia.
 There is also no tax on foreign pension schemes upon the death of the individual.
 However, beneficiaries of the deceased’s pension have to pay income tax from the earnings accrued from a foreign pension scheme.

-Inheritance tax was abolished in Russia in 2006.
+Russia abolished inheritance tax in 2006.
 However, tax rules still apply on the estate of a deceased if they owned property in Russia at the date of death.
 Applicable laws on inherited property may fall under local laws or country-wide laws.
 Find out if Russian inheritance law applies to your worldwide assets.

 Health insurance for retiring in Russia

-Foreigners living, working or retiring in Russia are obligated to purchase private health insurance.
+Foreigners living, working, or retiring in Russia must purchase private health insurance.
 You will typically have to show proof of private healthcare in order to apply for a residency visa.

 If you work in the country before retirement age and contribute to the compulsory Russian pension system, you will also have to contribute 1.2 percent of your earnings to Russian healthcare.
-This is to pay for free healthcare treatments and hospital services, which foreigners may be entitled to if they have a permanent residential visa.
+This is to pay for free healthcare treatments and hospital services, which foreigners may claim if they have a permanent residential visa.

 If you are planning to retire in Russia then obtaining immunisations against poliomyelitis, dysentery, hepatitis A, diphtheria, tick-borne typhus, encephalitis and lyme disease, tuberculosis, leishmaniasis, meningitis, and rabies is advisable.
-These health risks are still seen throughout Russia.
+These health risks are still present throughout Russia.
 The standard of some private clinics in the cities is quite high, however, costs can be expensive.